Lesson From Game of Thrones: Why Alberta Needs a “Small Council” for iGaming

 This creates a more holistic approach and makes day-to-day governance more efficient.
 With iGaming coming to Alberta in 2026, the Canadian province is following in Westeros’ footsteps in the way it will regulates the sector.
 Hopefully this will lead to a well-balanced market offering entertainment and safety for players, and economic benefits for the region.

-Overview of iGaming in Alberta
+Overview of iGaming in Canada

 Complexities of Online Gambling Regulation